vermiceli/nes-contra-us/docs/Enemy Glossary.md

 for the boss gemini helmet's actual HP.

-Note that this enemy uses `ENEMY_Y_VELOCITY_FRACT` and `ENEMY_Y_VELOCITY_FAST` not for anything with the y velocity, but rather to control speed of x movement and keep track of x distance from initial position respectively.
+Note that this enemy uses `ENEMY_Y_VELOCITY_FRACT` and `ENEMY_Y_VELOCITY_FAST` not for anything with the Y velocity, but rather to control speed of X movement and keep track of X distance from initial position respectively.

 * `ENEMY_FRAME` - offset into `boss_gemini_sprite_tbl`, which contains the exact
   sprite code: `sprite_68`, `sprite_69`, `sprite_6a`, `sprite_6b`, `sprite_6c`.
-* `ENEMY_VAR_1` - initial x position
+* `ENEMY_VAR_1` - initial X position
 * `ENEMY_VAR_2` - timer after being hit - #$10 down to #$00
 * `ENEMY_VAR_3` - whether or not the boss gemini's health is low (less than
   #$07).
 Used to show a red brain instead of a green one.
 * `ENEMY_VAR_4` - actual representation of ENEMY_HP, initialized to #$0a
 * `ENEMY_X_VELOCITY_FRACT` - always #$80 (.50).
 Used with
   `ENEMY_Y_VELOCITY_FRACT` to move gemini by 1 every #$02 frames
-* `ENEMY_X_VELOCITY_FAST` - x direction of boss gemini
+* `ENEMY_X_VELOCITY_FAST` - X direction of boss gemini
   * #$00 - boss gemini are traveling away from center
   * #$ff - boss gemini are traveling towards center
 * `ENEMY_Y_VELOCITY_FRACT` - alternates every frame between #$00 and #$80.
 Used
   with `ENEMY_Y_VELOCITY_FRACT` to move gemini by 1 every #$02 frames
-* `ENEMY_Y_VELOCITY_FAST` - offset from initial x position.
+* `ENEMY_Y_VELOCITY_FAST` - offset from initial X position.
 Either added to or subtracted `ENEMY_VAR_1` based on whether the frame is even or odd.
 Goes from
   #$00 to #$30
 * `ENEMY_HP` - always #$01 until hit by bullet.
 The 'enemy destroyed' routine